jaredbwasserman/web-games/README.md

 ## TODO
 1. Add more games
-1. Add instructions for how to add games
 1. Cool background images in places
 1. Send error and terminate client side game if room no longer exists (host leaves and causes room to drop)
 1. What to do if user does not consent to cookies?